DarkoKukovec/crypto-fs-old/README.md

 ## Example

 ``test.js`` file contains an example.
 To use it, create a test/src folder and put some files in it.
 Run ``node test`` and the result should be test/dest folder with encrypted files and filemap file and test/finish folder with the files decrypted again.

+## What is hidden, and what is not?

+* Hidden
+  * File content
+  * Filename (but the filename lenght can be estimated)
+* Not hidden
+  * File size (but can be different by a few bytes, depending on the file and used algorithm)
+  * Folder structure (except for the file and folder names)

 ## Implemented functions